sagieppel/Classification-of-specific-image-region-using-a-convolutional-neural-net-with-ROI-mask-input/README.md

 For example, in Figure 1  the net is given the same image twice with different masks and output the object class of the segment marked by each mask.

+This net achive 83% accuracy on the coco objects data set.

+For more details see [Classifying a specific image region using convolutional nets with an ROI mask as input](https://arxiv.org/pdf/1812.00291.pdf)

 ![](/Figure2.png)
 Figure 2.a Standard Classification net, b.
 Region specific classification net